 The bulk of the issues, nowadays, involve old XP programs not compatible with the 64-bit operating systems.

 Here is a list of programs you will have problems transferring:

-- The program you are transferring needs updated drivers - the software you are moving may require a new driver to work on the operating system, as your new computer has different hardware setup.
+- The program you are transferring needs updated drivers - the software you are moving may require a new driver to work on the operating system, as your new computer has a different hardware setup.
 Please reinstall the program manually, that would allow the software to detect its new driver during the installation.

 - The drivers associated with the program cannot be transferred - some system utility programs (antivirus applications for example) need a manual reinstall, specifically associated drivers cannot be transferred with the help of the "PC Mover".

 - The program is copyright protected - a small number of programs are copyright protected, which means that the application starts a verification process every time your PC loads up and checks if the software hasn't been moved to another computer system.
-Such programs need to be reinstalled and reactivated manually, that will authenticate your new computer on the server of the developer.
+Such programs need to be reinstalled and reactivated manually, which will authenticate your new computer on the server of the developer.

 NOTE: The rule applies to files containing DRM (Digital Rights Management) information, most commonly music and multimedia files.